 The Board, on the recommendation of the Compensation Committee, may exceptionally award at-risk compensation to a NEO even if his financial targets have not been achieved.
-The Board did not exercise such discretion during Fiscal 2022.
+The Board did not exercise such discretion during Fiscal 2024.

-The performance bonuses for Fiscal 2022 of the President and CEO as well as the Executive Chairman and Senior Vice President Global Operations were based on meeting (1) an Annual Recurring Revenue target; (2) an Adjusted EBITDA target; (3) a SaaS, maintenance and support revenue target; (4) a gross margin target; (5) a total revenue target; (6) a professional services bookings target; and (7) a customer satisfaction target.
-For further information on the measures used to evaluate and compensate performance, see "General Principles of Executive Compensation" above.
+The performance bonuses for Fiscal 2024 of the President and CEO, Executive Chairman, Chief Revenue Officer and Chief Customer Officer were based on meeting (1) an Adjusted EBITDA target; (2) a total Annual Recurring Revenue target; (3) a gross margin target; (4) a SaaS Revenue target; (5) a customer satisfaction target; and (6) a professional services bookings target.
+For further information on the measures used to evaluate and compensate performance, see "General Principles of Executive Compensation".